yeetbit/BKE_CLI/README.md

-# Tic Tac Toe game in CLI style, created by OOP standards.
+# Tic Tac Toe game in CLI (SOON: & GUI)style, created by OOP standards.
 For the purpose to become familiar with Java 11 SE.